reflex-dev/reflex-web/blog/2024-03-15-reflex-architecture.md

 ### Backend (State)

-In Reflex only the frontend compiles to Javascript, while all the state and logic stays in Python and is run on the server.
+In Reflex only the frontend compiles to Javascript and runs on the user's browser, while all the state and logic stays in Python and is run on the server.

 ```python
 import reflex as rx